Multimodal LLM: Expert Guide On The Next Frontier Of AI

 On the positive side, as ChatGPT’s training was on datasets up to September 2021 this removes the source timeline cap.
 This promises opportunities for greater accuracy and there will be references to the chatbot’s own technological impact.
 On the negative side, though ChatGPT — and most leading AI models — are trained on massive datasets, quantity isn’t necessarily quality.
 For instance, the open web creates arguably exponential data sources that may be neither accurate nor up to informational standards.

-Why businesses must risk manage their AI system and technology at all times
+Why businesses must risk managing their AI system and technology at all times

-It’s non-negotiable that all businesses — and anyone using AI — thoroughly grasp these concepts in order to protect stakeholders.
+It’s non-negotiable that all businesses — and anyone using AI — thoroughly grasp these concepts to protect stakeholders.
 Because AI systems and systems integrated with AI handle a range of private individual and collective data technology quality matters.
-In fact, there are risks to customer privacy, data rights, and macro and micro trust.
+There are risks to customer privacy, data rights, and macro and micro trust.
 When businesses compromise any of these stakeholder points of interest — including for their employees — damages can be extensive and disastrous.
-Rather than take any risks with these areas, the same precautions with cybersecurity, data privacy, and compliance are essential actions.
+Rather than take any risks in these areas, the same precautions with cybersecurity, data privacy, and compliance are essential actions.

 multimodal LLM examples

-Nine world-changing case studies and transformations that Multimodal LLM AI is levelling up
+Nine world-changing case studies and transformations that Multimodal LLM AI is leveling up

 All in all the advent of the multimodal LLM realizes a highly exciting new AI paradigm.
-In this final section we’ll review nine case studies of early use that suggest the further innovations we can expect.
+In this final section, we’ll review nine case studies of early use that suggest further innovations we can expect.

 9 Applications of Multimodal LLM